salomechamma/Whatsup-doc/README.md

 ### Version 2.0

 ###### Improvements
-* Allow the user to look for a doctor by only entering the last name or the zipcode instead of the full name as it is currently.
+* Allow the User to look for a doctor by only entering the last name or the zipcode instead of the full name as it is currently.
 * Create more API keys to reach a total match of 100% when searching for a doctor.
 * Show on the pie chart for each company the type of expenses (ex: restaurant, conference, travel etc..).